osism/documentation/source/upgrade/kolla.rst

 the Upgrade.
 See :ref:`kibana_index_delete`.
 Dashboards and saved searches in Kibana, will be lost after deleting the index.

-Upgrading From Rocky to Stein
+Upgrading from Rocky to Stein
 =============================

 Inventory